 Enrolment in a registered private career college requires the student and the private career college to sign a written enrolment contract that meets the requirements of the Private Career Colleges Act.
 The college is responsible for providing the educational services outlined in the contract.
 This contract must be signed by both the student and the college's owner or representative.
 Both parties to the contract should retain a copy.
 Students have a two-day "cooling off" period after signing the contract to decide if they really want to pursue the program.
 If a student changes his or her mind and informs the college in writing before the end of the two-day period, he or she is entitled to a full refund of all fees paid, including any application fee.

 Students enrolled in programs at eligible registered private career colleges may apply for student assistance.

 The Ontario government requires all postsecondary institutions participating in the OntarioStudent Assistance Program (OSAP) to provide students with accurate information on student loan default rates, graduation rates, and graduate employment rates.
 This type of information will enable students and parents to make informed decisions about which program to choose or which institution to attend.

 The collection of key performance indicator (KPI) data has provided private career colleges with pertinent information to evaluate the quality of their programs and to make adjustments where necessary to ensure that the needs of students and employers are met.

 It should be emphasized that not all private career colleges are approved for student loans.

 External and internal review

-All programs offered by registered private career colleges must be approved by the Ministry of Training, Colleges and Universities.
+All programs offered by registered private career colleges must be approved by the Ministry of Colleges and Universities.
 Program approval requires the submission of detailed descriptions of program performance objectives, curricula, entrance requirements, labour-market needs, and physical facilities and equipment, accompanied by assessments by third-party experts.

 Information about internal review processes may be available from individual private career colleges.